getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 sudo solbuild update
 ```

-## Fork the getsolus/packages Repository
+## Fork the getsolus/packages repository

 Create your own fork of [getsolus/packages](https://github.com/getsolus/packages) using the GitHub web UI or [`gh` cli tool](https://cli.github.com/manual/gh_repo_fork) from the `github-cli` package.
 It will be forked to `github.com/yourgithubaccount/packages`.

-## Clone Your forked package repository
+## Clone your forked package repository

 Create a local clone of the package repository you just forked.
 Here we are using the name `solus-packages` and cloning it into our home directoy.
 The rest of the documentation will presume this structure.
 You can choose a different name and path but will have to make sure to replace it in every command that refers to the `solus-packages` directory.